ksaad20/phytrade/README.md

 If you use this library in commercial arbitration or academic research, please cite it using the included CITATION.cff file:

-Plaintext
+Plaintext:

-Asif, K. S. (2026). phytrade: Institutional Physics Library for Global Commodity Arbitration (v1.2.4).
+Asif, K. S. (2026). phytrade: Institutional Physics Library for Global Commodity Arbitration (v1.2.5).

 Author: Kazi Saad Asif

 Contact: kazisaadasif29@gmail.com